We train and help rural families

 Not only that, but…

 Lack of water in the dry season hinders men from being able prosper from their land.
-They are stuck in abject poverty.
+They are stuck.
 This bleak reality penetrates deep into minds, hearts, and culture.

 With limited water, people put off bathing and laundry.
 This results in skin disease and increased suffering from fleas and scabies, especially for babies and children.